ravi115/Data-Structure-and-Algorithm/README.md

 2. **Sorting Algorithm**

 a. *Bubble Sort (Sinking Sort)*
+- In place and comparison based sorting technique.
 - Compare two consecutive elementes and correct their position by swaping them. repeat until last element.
 - In first iteration the 0th position element will become sorted.
 - Repeat this comparision for each index of the array.